QuantEcon/lecture-source-jl/rst_files/testing.rst

     end # module

-Let's try calling this from the top environment (to stand in for a fresh REPL)
+Let's try calling this

 .. code-block:: julia

-    ] activate
+    ] activate # reset the environment to the base one

 .. code-block:: julia